AdobeDocs/experience-manager-learn.ko-KR/help/cloud-service/asset-compute/develop/project.md

 + [aem-guides-wknd-asset-compute](https://github.com/adobe/aem-guides-wknd-asset-compute)

-_Github contains is the final state of the project, fully built with the worker and test cases, but does not contain any credentials, ie.`.env`,`.config.json`or`.aio`._
+_Github contains is the final state of the project, fully built with the worker and test cases, but does not contain any credentials, ie. `.env`, `console.json` or `.aio`._